tony-michaelson/tony-michaelson.github.io/_posts/2023-12-28-how-to-select-the-right-language-for-your-next-project.md

 - bun 0.6.14
 - kotlin/jvm 17.0.2

-Of these options the team has only worked (more than superficially) with the JVM.
+Of these options I have only worked (more than superficially) with the JVM.

 #### a).
 Performance: